Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 This, in turn, will reflect your approach to work.

-Think about how you would speak with your client in a Zoom call and write it that way.
+Think about how you would speak with your client or manager on a Zoom call and write it that way.

 Read your summary out loud once you’re done so you can check your tone.